fdeng001/GoogleAppEngineServlet/README.md

 # GoogleAppEngineServlet
-A simple REST Java Servlet on Google App Engine
+A simple REST Java Servlet on Google App Engine.